kofinyefreh/wireframing/README.md

 High-fidelity wireframes are more detailed and refined versions, often closer to the final design, including more specific layout and design elements.
 This is an enhanced form of the low-fidelity wireframes

 ## Explanation of What Kind of Wireframe Being Used
 The wireframe in there for the AirBnb clone is classified as a high fidelity wireframe.
 This is becuase it contains detailed, specific layouts and design elements ready to be built.
 Also, the wireframes are production ready anc closer to a final design.
-It can be handed over to developers to start working on it..
+It can be handed over to developers to start working on it.

+## Wireframing Tools
+There are numerous wireframing tools out there but the recommentded one is Figma.
+A powerful, web-based design and prototyping tool widely used for creating low- and high-fidelity wireframes.
+### Key Features
+- It is web-based and cross-platform.
+This means it works perfectly on any other OS.
+- Real-Time Collaboration: Multiple users can work on the same wireframe simultaneously—great for team brainstorming and feedback.
+- Design Libraries & Plugins: Access to wireframing kits and community-made plugins to speed up design workflows.
+- Version History: Keeps track of changes so you can revert or review past edits easily.
+- Design Libraries & Plugins: Access to wireframing kits and community-made plugins to speed up design workflows.